TomiTom1234/GhostVOD-Stremio-Addon/README.md

 **Q3: Will using GhostVOD cause my IPTV provider to ban or block my subscription?**

 A: Absolutely not; your account is 100% safe.
 GhostVOD is built with an "IPTV Firewall Shield."
 It uses an aggressive caching system (saving lists for 48 hours) and a strict request queue.
 Even if hundreds of users click the same movie, your provider only receives *one* single request.
 GhostVOD acts as a protective shield for your provider, not a burden.
+*Please note:* Most IPTV providers strictly limit subscriptions to **one single active stream at a time**.
+Attempting to stream on multiple devices simultaneously may cause your provider to suspend your account, unless extra connections are purchased.
+This is a standard provider policy regarding concurrent streaming and is entirely unrelated to GhostVOD.

 **Q4: Why wouldn't I just use a traditional player (like TiviMate) for my Xtream codes?**